DashlinS/BBC-Website/README.md

 # BBC Website
 Best way to learn is to jump in and try!
+The goal was, to the best of my current ability, recreate the BBC website and learn as much as I can from the challenge!
+Will continue to update as I learn news tools and techniques.

 ## How Its Made